CedArctic/qr-filetransfer-universal/README.md

 # qr-filetransfer-universal
-📁 Send files from your PC to your Phone through WiFi with a QR code
+📁 Send files from your Computer to your Phone through WiFi with a QR code

 ## About
 This is a handy little python 3 program that allows you to send files or folders through your Local Area Network (inside your WiFi) by simply scanning a QR Code through your phone!
 The code is based off sdushantha's amazing work with some added stuff that I found useful plus compatibility with Windows aside from macOS and Linux.